 Special Note – Since this article was originally written, visa rules have drastically changed for Thailand now, with tourists with tourist visas now being turned away at Thailand’s borders and airports.

-What this means is, if you plan on being a long-term tourist, Thailand is no longer the country for you to do so.
-Instead, think about setting up a base in a more tourist-friendly country like Malaysia or Vietnam, and just visiting Thailand for a few days here or there.
+What this means is, if you plan on being a long-term tourist, Thailand may no longer be the right country for a long-term base.
+Instead, think about setting up a base in a more tourist-friendly country like Malaysia or Vietnam, and just visiting Thailand for a week or two here and there.